-Call recording is a useful feature because some calls need to be recorded phone calls.
+Need to record calls to make sure your team is providing a great experience or so you have a clear communication trail in case a dispute comes up?
 With a virtual phone number, you can record customer calls, sales calls, and more with just one click.
 Some phone systems even allow for recording all calls automatically.
 The benefits of call recording include:

 - Training sales reps or customer support agents

 - Recording customer discovery calls to improve your products, apps, or services

 - Keeping records of client meetings to give updates and address any concerns if there’s miscommunication

 Call recording is important for the overall health of your business because you can use the recordings to find out what’s working and what can be improved.
 Just make sure you’re legally recording phone calls!

 How virtual phone numbers work

 You don’t have to purchase any secondary hardware to get a virtual phone number.
 Instead, you just log into a provider’s platform to send and receive messages at scale.